JaneliaSciComp/JaneliaDataStandards/Definitions.md

 The term "offset" is sometimes used to refer to the *origin*.

 ### *physical*
-Relating to quantities or measurements of the physical world.
+Relating to quantities or measurements of the real world.

 Examples:
 * *sample* intensities measured by a *physical* sensor